AndrewBubnov/teletype/README.md

 - **Emoji Support:** Users can now include emojis in their messages, either along with text or as standalone emoji messages.

-- **Message Context Menu:** Clicking or tapping on a message reveals a context menu for that specific message.
+- **Message Context Menu:** Long click or tap on a message reveals a context menu for that specific message.
+Users can also reply to specific messages.
+In a reply, the original author, the first line of its content for text messages, and the timestamp of its sending are displayed.
+Clicking or tapping on the area displaying the replied message smoothly scrolls the screen to that message.

 - **Message Reactions:** From the context menu, users can react to messages by adding emoji reactions.
 The message will display the reaction and the avatar of the user who added the reaction.